Clan Rattray: 18th century and Jacobite risings

 Patrick Rattray's only son, Thomas Rattray, entered the Church and rose to be the Bishop of Brechin (then of Dunkeld) and became Primus of Scotland in 1739.
 Thomas was a Jacobite and his second son, John Rattray, was the physician to the Jacobite leader, Charles Edward Stuart, following him throughout the Jacobite rising of 1745.
 He was captured after the Battle of Culloden but upon the intervention of Duncan Forbes, Lord Culloden he was reprieved.
 The bishop's eldest son, James Rattray, sheltered Jacobite fugitives at Craighall.

-James Rattray of Rannagulzion was commissioned as a major of foot in the Atholl brigade in the 1745 rising, See commission into Prince Charles's army as a Major of foot in Tullibardines regiment National Library of Scotland.
-Served in the Ogilvie regiment Livingstone, Eds, 1984.
+James Rattray of Rannagulzion was commissioned as a major of foot in the Atholl brigade in the 1745 rising.
+See commission into Prince Charles's army as a Major of foot in Tullibardines regiment National Library of Scotland.
+Served in the Ogilvie regiment.